The City of Cape Town would like to remind residents to register their Small Scale Embedded Generation (SSEG) systems.

 All solar PV systems installed within the City of Cape Town electricity supply area must be registered for authorisation by the City.
 See here for more information.
 Residents have the option of registering a feed-in system which allows you to export excess electricity to the grid and receive credit based on the SSEG tariff.
 You can see information about the SSEG tariff on this info sheet.

 Click here to see the recent media release from the City of Cape Town encouraging residents to register their PV systems.
-You can also download a letter from the Director of Electricity Generation and Distribution Department urging owners of solar PV systems to register for authorisation before 31 May 2019.
-It does not apply to solar thermal/solar water heaters, and there is no registration fee.
-The application process is fully described at http://www.capetown.gov.za/solarPV.
+You can also download a letter from the Director of Electricity Generation and Distribution Department urging owners of solar PV systems to register for authorisation.
+There is no registration fee and the application process is fully described at http://www.capetown.gov.za/solarPV.
+Solar water heaters/solar geysers do not need to be registered.

 The City of Cape Town supports the South African Photovoltaic Industry Association’s (SAPVIA) PV GreenCard Programme, an industry led quality certification provided by qualified installers to their clients on completion of a project.
 You can find out more about the programme and see a list of approved installers at www.pvgreencard.co.za.